 5.6 Submission of a false medical excuse will be considered a Level II form of Academic Misconduct.

-5.7 Before returning to the university, the student will need to provide a letter from the healthcare provider to the Office of Student Disability Services stating that he/she is ready to resume academic work.
+5.7 Before returning to the university, the student will need to provide a letter from the healthcare provider to the Center for Educational Accessibility and Disability Resources stating that he/she is ready to resume academic work.
 In instances when a student is enrolled in a clinical program, a copy of the letter must be also forwarded to the program coordinator or department chair.
 Any request for accommodations will be considered at this time.
 The student must then communicate with the advisor of the student’s major to select appropriate courses.
 The time frame for reenrolling may depend on course availability.

 5.8 Financial Implications: